Miklakapi/Quadcopter/README.md

 ## TODO
-* Visualization of engine power in the browser for better testing
+* Visualization of engine power in the browser for better testing - server side
 * Rewriting and refreshing the code
+* Dron code
 * README